Homelessness

 Additional Measures

-The City coordinates with our Fire Department and other public safety agencies for challenging cleanup operations.
+Coordination with Fire Department and public safety agencies for complex cleanup operations.

 Report an Encampment